October 17, 2018

 Although paid leave for caregivers is expensive for employers, Maureen Corcoran of Prudential Financial notes, “It is not more costly than losing employees early to disability, to early retirement, to presenteeism (when employees show up for work but don’t get much done).”

-Thankfully, there is one other answer readily available to all family caregivers: partnering with a knowledgeable St. Louis home care agency like Continuum.
+Thankfully, there is one other answer readily available to all family caregivers: partnering with a knowledgeable agencies in elderly care in St. Louis like Continuum.
 We offer family members the peace of mind needed to focus in the office, knowing their senior loved one is getting the highest possible quality of care, personalized to every individual’s unique needs.

-Give us a call at (314) 863-9912 or (636) 861-3336 or contact us online to learn more about our professional in-home care services, to request educational resources specific to the precise challenges your senior loved one is facing, and to obtain a free in-home consultation to learn how we provide top quality services in elder care St. Louis MO families trust the most.
+Give us a call at (314) 863-9912 or (636) 861-3336 or contact us online to learn more about our professional elderly care in St. Louis, to request educational resources specific to the precise challenges your senior loved one is facing, and to obtain a free in-home consultation to learn how we provide top quality services in elder care St. Louis MO families trust the most.